mlim1972/llm-test/README.md

 - DuckDBAI2.ipynb  -> Notebook sample for [DuckDB-NSQL](https://huggingface.co/motherduckdb/DuckDB-NSQL-7B-v0.1-GGUF) served by Ollama
 - Langchain-Wikipedia.ipynb -> Notebook sample showing how to use the Wikipedia Retriever in Langchain
 - Lanchain-Chromadb.ipynb -> Notebook sample using Langchain with ChromaDB for RAG
+- OllamaNotebook.ipynb -> Notebook sample showing how to use the [Ollama API](https://pypi.org/project/ollama/) to call the Chat and Generate endpoints
 - chat.py.
 This is a [Streamlit](https://streamlit.io/) application that uses Ollama in a chat application.
 The following command is used to run it:
 ```bash
 streamlit run chat.py